-There are currently no truly satisfactory alternatives to this evidence for a beginning.48 Is this evidence sufficient to show a beginning of physical reality itself?
+There are currently no truly satisfactory alternatives to this evidence for a beginning.43 Is this evidence sufficient to show a beginning of physical reality itself?

-If a beginning of physical reality is a point at which everything physical (whether it be in a universe, multiverse, higher dimensional string universe, or some other unification of the whole of physical reality) came into existence, then prior to this beginning, all aspects of physical reality would have been nothing.
-It seems likely that this is the case, because quantum gravity, the General Theory of Relativity, and field theory all suggest that everything physical is interrelated.
-49 This means that prior to the beginning, physical reality was most likely nothing - physical space and time, physical mass and energy, and the laws and constants - every aspect of physical reality.
+If a beginning of physical reality is a point at which everything physical (including massenergy, space and time, and physical laws and constants) came into existence, then prior to this beginning, all aspects of physical reality would have been nothing.
+It seems likely that this is the case, because quantum gravity, the General Theory of Relativity, and field theory all suggest that everything physical is interrelated.44 This means that prior to the beginning, physical reality was most likely nothing - physical space and time, physical mass and energy, and the laws and constants - every aspect of physical reality.

 This encounter with "nothing" brings us into the domain of metaphysics, which many physicists have unwittingly entered because of the strong evidence for a beginning of physical reality.
-Stephen Hawking has recently claimed that spontaneous creation can occur from nothing, because of the law of gravitation and M Theory.
-Alexander Vilenkin has a more developed view of Hawking's central point - that the universe tunneled from nothing (which turns out to be irresolvably problematic).
-He seems to recognize problems in this hypothesis, and backs into a position of "closet theism."
-William Lane Craig provides a summary and incisive critique of Vilenkin's argument in his review of Vilenkin's 2006 book Many Worlds in One: The Search for Other Universes:
+Stephen Hawking has recently claimed that spontaneous creation can occur from nothing, because of the law of gravitation and M Theory.45 Alexander Vilenkin has a more developed